 This guide explores a brief history of Lyft, its stock market performance since going public in 2019, and gives you some idea of what to look out for before investing.
 You can also find links to the latest news and a comparison of the best brokers available.

-How to buy Lyft shares, a step-by-step guide
+How to buy Lyft stock, a step-by-step guide

-The process of buying shares in Lyft isn’t massively complicated, so don’t worry even if you’re new to stock investing.
+It isn’t complicated to get started on the stock market, so don’t worry even if you’re new to investing.
 These are the steps to follow in order to complete your investment:

 - Create an account.
 Once you’ve selected your broker, simply go to their website and create an account.
 The steps required for this will vary from platform to platform, but generally you can expect to have to provide your name, email address, phone number, and some form of photo identification.